mattbriggs/tech-doc-generator/docs/document-object-model.md

 - Landing pages
 - "Customer facing" taxonomies

+# Library of defined Components in the CA object model

+Components are composed of elements that are part of the definition of each component.
+This section defined each component that make up the defined Content Architecture Object Model.
 ### alert

 Alerts are a Markdown extension to create block quotes that render on Microsoft Learn with colors and icons that indicate the significance of the content.